-Supervisions will be arranged by the Paper Coordinator and may take place in any term.
+Supervisions will be arranged by the Paper Coordinator and typically take place primarily in Lent Term.

-Lecture and Seminar Topics:
+Lecture and Class Topics:

-Topics are indicative of main content, with lectures preparing a theme and seminars revolving around source analysis.
-Themes and mode of delivery may vary depending on class preference.
+Topics are indicative of main content, with lectures preparing a theme and classes revolving around source analysis.
+Themes and mode of delivery may vary according to students' preference.

-- 1 Lecture: What was (?) colonialism: Ambiguities of decolonisation and globalisation Seminar: New media and new questions: A Christian podcast on decolonising contemporary Britain. - 2 Lecture: Of white saviours and dark continents: Christian legacies of race and ethnicity.
-Seminar: 'Can White people be saved?'
-Missionary constructions of Whiteness as a contemporary problem. - 3 Lecture: A long history of imagined futures: Christianity and development. - Seminar: Ethiopian church forests and ecology: a documentary. - 4 Lecture: Christianity and the 'invention of tradition'. - Seminar: Locating the 'African' and the 'Christian' in Nollywood films. - 5 Lecture: Between 'Christian nations' and 'secular pasts': Mapping Christian politics. - Seminar: "God is Not a Democrat": The kingdom of God in Pentecostal sermons. - 6 Lecture: Embodied patriarchy?
-Gender, sex and the Christian body - Seminar: Queering global culture wars with Kenyan Christian activists. - 7 Lecture: Diasporic difference: Migration flows and the global church - Seminar: The BBC and Caribbean churches. - 8 Lecture: Secular shadows and the future of global Christianity - Seminar: Pluralising Christian heritage in art and history
+- 1 Lecture: What was (?) colonialism: Ambiguities of decolonisation and globalisation Class: New media / new questions: A Christian podcast on decolonising Britain. - 2 Lecture: Of White saviours and dark continents: Theology and race Class: Willie James Jennings on deconstructing Christian Whiteness - 3 Lecture: Christianity and the invention of African religion. - Class: Global tropes in Christian Nollywood films. - 4 Lecture: Long imagined futures: Christianity and development. - Class: Ethiopian church forests and ecology: a documentary. - 5 Lecture: Between 'Christian nations' and 'secular pasts': Mapping Christian politics. - Class: Christian Liberation between Black Theology and Pentecostal Deliverance - 6 Lecture: Embodied patriarchy?
+Gender, sex and the Christian body - Class: Queering global culture wars with Kenyan Christian activists. - 7 Lecture: Diasporic difference: Migration flows and the global church - Class: The BBC documenting Caribbean churches in Britain. - 8 Lecture: Decolonising Christian Art - Class: Pluralising Christian heritage in art and history